-If you are interested in any of the health professions, plan to attend the “Health Careers Forum” session at CORE.
-At these CORE sessions, we will outline all the requirements for each specific health career and discuss courses for the first semester.
+If you are interested in any of the health professions, plan to attend the “Health Careers Forum” session at Orientation.
+At these Orientation sessions, we will outline all the requirements for each specific health career and discuss courses for the first semester.
 Although each of the health professions has specific course pre-requisites, the majority of them require these two first-year courses:

 - Chemistry 153 – Chemical Principles (offered fall semester only)

 - Biology 112 – Cells and Genes (offered fall and spring semesters)